krzysdz/mps-proj-polynomial/docs/report.md

   - Con1 (PD0-PD7) - $a$
   - Con2 (PE0-PE7) - $b$
   - Con3 (PE8-PE15) - $c$
-- pin with highest number is the most significant bit of a byte
+- pin with the highest number is the most significant bit of a byte
 - helper script is described in [Appendix A](#python-helper)
-- pins are in pullup mode - logical 1 when floating, 0 shorted to ground
+- pins are in a pull-up mode - logical 1 when floating, 0 shorted to ground

 Signalling: